 Personal insurance policies such as car or health insurance form the basis of most people’s asset protection plans.
 These protect your wealth in case the unexpected happens so that a car accident or chronic illness won’t bankrupt you.

-Umbrella insurance is a kind of insurance that can provide another layer of protection beyond what your other policies will cover.
+Umbrella insurance can provide another layer of protection beyond what your other policies will cover.

-If you own a business, you probably need special kinds of insurance to offer you some protection if you are sued by a client, customer, employee, or other party affected by your work.
+If you own a business, you probably need special kinds of insurance to offer you some protection if a client, customer, employee, or other party affected by your work sues you.

-For example, as a CPA, I have an errors and omissions insurance policy for my firm that protects it from lawsuits brought by clients — or former clients — claiming that my staff or I made some mistake in providing our services that resulted in damages to the other party.
+For example, as a CPA, I have an errors and omissions insurance policy for my firm.
+This policy protects my firm from lawsuits claiming my staff or I made some mistake in our services that resulted in damages to the other party.

 Other kinds of business insurance include general liability insurance, malpractice insurance, workers’ compensation insurance, and cybersecurity insurance.